 Public Attitudes to Animal Cognition 2

-The next phase of the attitudes to animal cognition survey is now open.
+The second phase of the attitudes to animal cognition survey is now closed.
 Thanks to everyone who took the time to participate in the previous survey.
+The results of the survey will be published online as soon as possible!

 Your help with this new research would be greatly appreciated!